 Bachelor Degree in Physiotherapy, Karolinska Institutet

-My main teaching areas are musculoskeletal disorders, physical activity/exercise and sports medicine.
+My teaching areas are musculoskeletal disorders, physical activity/exercise, sports medicine and medical sciences (epidemiology and biostatistics).